Luexks/reassembly_modding_by_example/src/fragbeams.md

 Fragbeams are cannons that use fragments in such a way that they they look like a laser beam when fired.

-This chapter will describe multiple distinct types of fragbeams, each example video includes the fragbeam firing at a [target](./further_ship_testing.html?highlight=target#spawning-targets-and-asteroids) without commands and with commands.
+This chapter will describe multiple distinct types of fragbeams, each example video includes the fragbeam firing at a [target](./further_ship_testing.html?highlight=target#spawning-targets-and-asteroids) without commands and with commands, as well as advantages and disadvantages for each.

 ## Synchronous, Evenly Spaced Fragbeam